sglp/server/README.md

 5. Create database structure, using `schema.sql` file, and enjoy server running.

 Build [client for this project](https://github.com/trejder/slp-client) and install it on at least one mobile device.

+## Aditional info

+Note, that this project originated, when I was playing with GSM-based real GPS locators.
+I finally moved toward mobile devices (project's [client](https://github.com/trejder/slp-client) is written in PhoneGap, so can be compiled and installed to a various number of platforms, including Android, iOS and Windows), but core server code remained unchanged.
+That's why you'll find traces of code or file names referring _IMEI_ number.
+You may safely ignore this.
+At this point, both client and server are using mobile device's _UUID_ **only**, even if it is still named _IMEI_ or something like that.

+I have found out, that _Ripple Emulator_ uses `3D0AD03B-8B46-431A-BEF5-FF01B96BA990` as _UUID_.
+Though, I'm not sure, if this is _general_ setting or mine / computer specific.
+Anyway, I'm using following SQL query: `DELETE FROM 'geo' WHERE 'imei' LIKE '%3D0AD03B-8B46-43%';` to purge database out of entries reported by Ripple Emulator during local tests of [projects' client](https://github.com/trejder/slp-client).

 ## Tests